Don Quijote (store): Theme song

+Don Quijote's theme song is "Miracle Shopping", sung by Maimi Tanaka, a former Don Quijote store employee.
+The song was later released as a maxi single in 1999 by Grace Notes Records.

+Overseas markets use English, Mandarin and Cantonese versions of the theme song (depending on the country the store is located in) with the "Don Don Donki" name.

+The song has been described as "catchy but annoying" and "highly repetitious but smartly done so".
+These quotes could be referring to the fact that the song has been specifically designed to be catchy and stick around in your head so that it constantly reminds you of the store.

+Commercial endorsements and collaborations

+In August 2024, American singer-songwriter Bruno Mars collaborated with the store chain, appearing in the latest commercial ad.
+Mars, dancers Miyu, Haruka, Miyuri and Miku, and the store's mascot Donpen, dance around the Mega Don Quijote store situated in Shibuya, while picking up articles from the store's "People Brand 'Jōnetsu kakaku'" brand.
+Mars wrote the jingle and produced the commercial for the "Donki Ikuyo" (ドンキイクヨ) campaign.
+Besides the commercial, the Mars-Don Quijote collaboration included several exclusive goods released for a limited time in September.
+Mars shared the commercial in a reel on his Instagram account.

 Incidents

 Arson

 In December 2004, four stores in the Kantō area were damaged or destroyed by arson attacks.
 Three store employees, Morio Oshima, 39, Mai Koishi, 20, and Maiko Sekiguchi, 19, died in the first arson incident.
 In 2007, Noriko Watanabe, 49, was found guilty of setting the fires and sentenced to life imprisonment.
 Don Quijote received harsh criticism at the time for poor store layout that made it difficult to find exits.

 Roller coaster

-In 2005, Don Quijote began building a "half-pipe" roller coaster on the roof of its eight-story Roppongi store.
+In 2005, Don Quijote began building a "half-pipe" roller coaster on the roof of its eight-storey Roppongi store.
 Roppongi is a heavily populated area in the core of Tokyo, and many residents and businesses were upset with the idea of having a roller coaster in their neighborhood because of the spectacle, noise and crowds it would likely create.
 The project was completed in 2006 but due to increasing pressure from concerned groups in the area it was never operated.
-As of 2019, the structure has been removed.
+As of 2019, the structure had been removed.